 - 1 cup frozen corn

 - In a Dutch oven or large stock pot, heat oil over medium heat.
 Add onions, peppers, garlic, cumin, cayenne, and chili powder, and season with salt and pepper.
-Stir together and cook until soft, 3-4 minutes.
+Stir together and cook until soft, 3 to 4 minutes.

 - Mix in beans, tomatoes, and corn.
-Bring mixture to a boil, then lower the heat and simmer for 30 minutes, stirring occasionally.
-Taste, and season with additional salt and pepper, if necessary.
+Bring mixture to a boil, then lower heat and simmer for 30 minutes, stirring occasionally.
+Taste and season with additional salt and pepper, if necessary.
 Served with desired toppings.
 Leftovers will keep in the fridge for about a week or in the freezer for a couple months.